Concerto for Two Violins (Bach)

 Herman Krebbers, Willem van Otterloo and Theo Olof before the Concertgebouw Orchestra (1958): in 1952, they recorded Bach's Double Concerto.

 The Concerto for Two Violins in D minor, BWV 1043, also known as the Double Violin Concerto, is a violin concerto of the Late Baroque era, which Johann Sebastian Bach composed around 1730.
 It is one of the composer's most successful works.

 History

 Bach composed his Concerto for Two Violins in D minor, BWV 1043, around 1730, as part of a concert series he ran as the Director of the Collegium Musicum in Leipzig.
 The concerto was later arranged as a concerto for two harpsichords by Bach himself as BWV 1062.

 Structure

 The concerto is characterized by a subtle yet expressive relationship between the violins throughout the work.
-In addition to the two soloists, the concerto is scored for strings (first violin, second violin and viola parts) and basso continuo.
+In addition to the two soloists, the concerto is scored for strings (first violin, second violin and viola parts), the solo violin and basso continuo.
 The musical structure of this piece uses fugal imitation and much counterpoint.